-- Pre-surgical Blood Screening: Older pets are more likely to have compromised organ function.
+- Pre-surgical Blood Screening (fees apply): Older pets are more likely to have compromised organ function.
 For that reason we recommend a blood panel be performed to check the health of the internal organs such as the liver and kidney.
 This test will also screen for disease such as Cushing's disease, and diabetes.

-- IV Catherter Placement: Because of their slight increase risk under anesthesia we recommend placement of a IV catheter during the procedure.
+- IV Catherter Placement (fees apply): Because of their slight increase risk under anesthesia we recommend placement of a IV catheter during the procedure.

-- Senior Pre-medications and Anesthesia: We have several anesthetic protocols we use on a regular basis.
+- Senior Pre-medications and Anesthesia (fees apply): We have several anesthetic protocols we use on a regular basis.
 Again because of their age we recommend the use of a special protocol for senior pets.

-- There is an additional $30 fee added to the spay and neuter fee for pets over 5 years old.
-This fee takes into the additional time, and supplies used for the older pets.
+- There is an additional $45 fee added to the spay and neuter fee for pets over 5 years old.
+This fee offsets the additional time, and supplies needed to safely spay older pets.

 We highly recommend that a physical exam (fees apply) be performed prior to scheduling your senior pet for surgery.
 During that exam the doctor will talk with you about any found health concerns and provide you with a full treatment plan and cost for your pets surgery.